 A reliable electrical grid is critically essential.
 The U.S. electrical grid saw its first expansion in major cities in the late 1800s.
 It’s a complex system that continues to expand and age.
 In this article, we share some fascinating facts about one of our most relied-upon resources, and how it touches your home.

-The Electrical Grid is a Wonder
+The Electrical Grid is a Marvel

 Regular maintenance is needed for any system to maintain safe conditions.
 Without proactive maintenance, safety and the serviceable life are severely diminished.
 This couldn’t be more true – and relevant – for the U.S. electrical grid.

 The U.S. electrical grid is the largest interconnected machine on Earth: 200,000 miles of high-voltage transmission lines and 5.5 million miles of local distribution lines, linking thousands of generating plants to factories, homes, and businesses.– Scientific American

 Add to this massive responsibility an ever-increasing number of electrified devices, including the increasing adoption of electric vehicles.
 We continue to demand more from the grid.
 Plus, solar systems and other technologies are adding additional complexity.
 It’s a lot of infrastructure, and a lot of responsibility, for sure.

 The grid connects 145 million homes and businesses throughout the country.
 But how does it actually reach our homes?
 After a centralized power plant generates electricity, it needs to travel to the end-user.
 A simplified version of this journey happens in three steps

 - Transmission.
 Centralized power plants produce high-voltage electricity to facilitate movement over long distances.
 High-voltage transmission lines conduct electricity to a substation.

 - Substation.
 Substations are used to condition electricity as it moves through the grid.
 Substations can either “step-down” or “step-up” voltage in preparation for further transmission or distribution to end-users.